openwdl/wdl/versions/draft-3/SPEC.md

 Then when the task finishes, to fulfull the `outputs_table` variable, `./results/file_list.tsv` must be a valid TSV file or an error will be reported.

+An implementation of the `read_tsv()` function must read at least 1M of data from the file but may read more.
+Users attempting to read more than this run into portability issues across implementations.

 ## Map[String, String] read_map(String|File)

 :pig2: [Cromwell supported](https://github.com/broadinstitute/cromwell#wdl-support) :white_check_mark: